DEFINITION 6’s Tips for a Successful Satellite Media Tour

 - Branding on Set Should be Limited: Producers can see the satellite feed before the interview goes live.
 If the set is heavily branded, there is a possibility they will cancel the interview a few minutes before the hit.
 One brand mention and one brand visual will do the trick.

-- Expand Your Target Markets: Top tier markets like New York, Los Angeles, and Chicago rarely take satellite interview opportunities, this includes celebrities.
+- Expand Your Target Markets: Top tier markets like New York, Los Angeles, and Chicago rarely take satellite interview opportunities, even including celebrities.
 And while Terre Haute may not be on your wish list, small markets sometimes pull bigger audience numbers than some of the Top 20 and extend your message’s reach.
 The best strategy is to target as many markets as possible to get the most eyes and ears on the brand.

 - Never Underestimate the Importance of B-Roll: TV is a visual medium, and images are critical when producing a compelling segment.
 Good visuals help tell your story and help your story make it to air.
 Commercial shoots and raw footage are always a great option.
 If you don’t have them, the team at DEFINITION 6 can create them.